hackingguy/LogSafe/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** Sarthak480, LogSafe, hackingguyak, akashchhabra710@gmail.com, LogSafe, A Movies website made using nodeJS, mongoDB and expressJS
+*** hackingguy, LogSafe, hackingguyak, akashchhabra710@gmail.com, LogSafe, A Movies website made using nodeJS, mongoDB and expressJS
 -->